edcedcedcedc/computer-science-curriculum-ossu/README.md

 - calculus 1b - applications of integrals done, arclen, around 80% of the course done, I don't consider parametric equations because it's a small unit.
 - english composition - module1, part of hw1.
 - data structures, picture for linked list, and project1 in progress(very hard)

+### 04/02/2025
+- fundamentals of physics - week3 lessons, pset2-problem1, problem2.
+- calculus 1b - last unit.
+- english composition - module2.
+- data structures, hw3, project 1 stil pending.
+- linear algebra: dropping the course, its irrelevant, after unit I and unit II and 2/3 I needed transfomations but there arent any, instead of it, I will do my final project which is a spinning cube in c++ and sfml or sdl, to compensate the drop, project init.
+- math for cs -  ps5 only gcd and congruence were good, the rest irrelevant, moving forward to ps6.

 ## Resources
 - [Khan Academy](https://www.khanacademy.org)